Last Updated on April 30, 2021 by Helga Dosa

 - Most often, onion is used in sauces which also call for celery and carrots…

-For instance, keep in mind there are plenty of sauces that do not call for neither onion nor garlic, like some creamy sauces and those used for lasagne and cannelloni (although, on occasion, they use onion).
+For instance, keep in mind there are plenty of sauces that call for neither onion nor garlic, like some creamy sauces and those used for lasagne and cannelloni (although, on occasion, they use onion).

 To sum it up…

 Use garlic with all seafood and mushroom pasta sauces.
 Original pesto recipes call for garlic, but it’s common nowadays to leave it out on occasions, to make the sauce more easily digestible.

 Wild game sauces are also, usually, prepared with garlic